ChennaCSP/APT37-Emulation-plan/README.md

 APT37 is a North Korea cyber group.
-North Korean Cyber Espionage group known to target vicitims from South Korea, Japanm Russia, India, Nepal, etc. In this project our main focus is to Emulate the plan of this group.
+North Korean Cyber Espionage group known to target vicitims from South Korea, Japan, Russia, India, Nepal, etc. In this project our main focus is to Emulate the plan of this group.
 Initially we will analyze what techniques they use and then we will see in what scenarios the attack is executed.
 As per the Mitre Att&ck framework we are going to analyse each stage of the attack.

 Also Known as
 1.ScarCruft